 The results to date in preclinical and early clinical studies conducted by us or our academic collaborators and in Phase 1 and Phase 2 clinical trials that we are currently conducting include the response of tumors to selinexor.
 We expect that in any later phase clinical trial where patients are randomized to receive either selinexor on the one hand, or standard of care, supportive care or placebo on the other hand, the primary endpoint will be either progression-free survival, meaning the length of time on treatment until objective tumor progression, or overall survival, while the primary endpoint in any later phase clinical trial that is not similarly randomized may be different.
 For example, the primary endpoint of our Phase 2/3 SEAL study, the clinical trial of selinexor in patients with dedifferentiated liposarcoma, and of our Phase 3 BOSTON study, the clinical trial of selinexor in combination with Velcade (bortezomib) and dexamethasone in patients with multiple myeloma, is progression-free survival.
 In some instances, the FDA and other regulatory bodies have accepted overall response rate as a surrogate for a clinical benefit and have granted regulatory approvals based on this or other surrogate endpoints.
 Overall response rate is defined as the portion of patients with tumor size reduction of a predefined amount for a minimum time period.
 For some types of cancer, we may use overall response rate as a primary endpoint, as we did in our SADAL study and our STORM study.
-These clinical trials will not be randomized against control arms and the primary endpoints of these trials are overall response rate.
-If selinexor does not demonstrate sufficient overall response rates in these indications, or any other indication for which a clinical trial has overall response rate as a primary endpoint, or if the FDA or non-U.S. regulatory authorities do not deem overall response rate a sufficient endpoint, or deem a positive overall response rate to be insufficient, it will likely not be approved for that indication based on the applicable study.
-With respect to the STORM and SADAL studies, the FDA has reiterated to us that it recommends, in general, a randomized trial with a progression-free survival endpoint as an initial registration approach.
+These clinical trials were not randomized against control arms and the primary endpoints of these trials were overall response rate.
+If selinexor does not demonstrate sufficient overall response rates for any other indication for which a clinical trial has overall response rate as a primary endpoint, or if the FDA or non-U.S. regulatory authorities do not deem overall response rate a sufficient endpoint, or deem a positive overall response rate to be insufficient, selinexor will likely not be approved for that indication based on the appli

-Finally, independent review committees are typically implemented to adjudicate efficacy outcomes in clinical studies that are intended to support requests for marketing authorization.
+Finally, independent review committees are typically implemented to adjudicate efficacy outcomes in clinical studies that are intended to support requests for regulatory approval.
 For example, in our STORM study, the primary endpoint of overall response rate was determined based on efficacy adjudications by an independent review committee, or IRC, comprised of physicians who are expert in treating and evaluating patients with multiple myeloma.
-While the FDA agreed with the assessments of the IRC for the STORM study in conducting its review of those data, we cannot be certain that other regulatory authorities will agree with the assessments of the IRC for STORM or any other study for which we may submit data to support a request for marketing authorization.
+While the FDA agreed with the assessments of the IRC for the STORM study in conducting its review of those data, we cannot be certain that other regulatory authorities will agree with the assessments of the IRC for STORM or any other study for which we may submit data to support a request for regulatory approval.